-In April 2010, the Company entered into a loan agreement with a company related to a member of its Board of Directors Mr. Herbert Abramson to borrow \$1 million.
-The loan amount, which was received on April 14, 2010, is unsecured, evidenced by a promissory note and bears interest at the annual rate of 10%.
-The principal and interest amount were due in six months.
-The funds are being used for general working capital purposes.
-In August 2010 the term of this loan was extended for an additional three months.
+In April 2010, the Company entered into a loan agreement with a company related to the same member as above of its Board of Directors to borrow \$1 million.
+The loan amount, which was received on April 14, 2010, was unsecured, evidenced by a promissory note and bore interest at the annual rate of 10%.
+The principal and interest amount were due in six months and later extended a further three months.
+The principal amount was repaid in November 2010.